 Texas Classic Insurance Agency needs your vote by Sept.
 30 to win $10,000 for Hood County Children’s Charity Fund.
 Read about their amazing dedication to providing for the immediate economic, physical, educational and emotional needs of children in Hood County, Texas.
-Then vote for them by using the social media share buttons or by leaving a comment when you reach the end of their story.

 Can one person make a difference?